Foreign policy of France under the July Monarchy: Attempts at Franco-Austrian rapprochement (1835-1836)

+The Rhine Crisis of 1840 was a diplomatic confrontation between Kingdom of France and the German Confederation, sparked by French demands to re-establish the Rhine River as France’s eastern border. amplifying German unification sentiments and underscoring the Rhine's geopolitical centrality as a potential flashpoint for Franco-German rivalry.

 Entente Cordiale

 Relations between France and the UK deteriorated in 1837-1838 due to the unpopularity of Foreign Minister Count Molé in London and Palmerston's hostility.
 France's refusal to intervene in Spanish affairs, contrary to UK wishes, further strained ties.